 - Some complaints about this press allowing grounds into the brew

-The stainless steel construction is also of course BPA free and it won’t rust on you over time — all in all a great choice of material for a coffee press.
+The stainless steel construction is also, of course, BPA free and it won’t rust on you over time – all in all a great choice of material for a coffee press.
 The large ergonomic handle makes pouring this French press a piece of cake, and it also has a great look.
-This is a bad ass, classic piece of camping equipment that every serious outdoorsmen will salute when they see.
-Gotta love Stanley!

 - Polypropylene construction is BPA free and shatter resistant

 - Comes included with a camp mug that nests within the press